 A VPN encrypts your internet traffic and tunnels it through an intermediary server in a location of your choice.
 It masks your IP address and replaces it with one from your chosen location, so it appears that your traffic is coming from that locale.
 This means you can access geo-restricted content such as that from Netflix, Hulu, Amazon Prime Video, and BBC iPlayer.
-What’s more, the encryption factor means that no one — not even your ISP — can snoop on your activity.
+What’s more, the encryption factor means that no one — not even your Internet Service Provider — can snoop on your activity.